sunghea/credit-risk-classification/README.md

 The logistic regression model demonstrated strong performance in predicting credit risk:
 - **Confusion Matrix:** The confusion matrix showed that the model correctly classified a large majority of loans as healthy (0) or high-risk (1).
 - **Classification Report:** The classification report provided detailed metrics such as precision, recall, and F1-score for both healthy and high-risk loans.

-# Credit Risk Analysis Report

-## Overview of the Analysis

-In this analysis, we aimed to develop machine learning models to predict the creditworthiness of borrowers based on historical lending data.
-The purpose was to assist financial institutions in assessing lending risks.
-The data included various financial information about borrowers, such as credit score, debt-to-income ratio, loan amount, etc. We needed to predict the likelihood of loan default, which was indicated by the "loan_status" column.

-We followed a typical machine learning process, starting with data preprocessing, splitting the data into training and testing sets, and training various models.
-We primarily utilized logistic regression for this analysis, although other algorithms could be explored in future iterations.

 ## Results